Code-Institute-Submissions/VivienneWestwood/README.md

 This website was coded and stored in Cloud 9 IDE.
 With Bash/Ubuntu script, this website was pushed regularly to GitHub.
 The website can be found at: https://ooohitsasnaaake.github.io/VivienneWestwood/

+<h3>Content</h3>

+The information used in this website was sourced from Wikipedia and from the book Vivienne Westwood (VA) by Claire Wilcox.

+Video interviews were obtained from YouTube and photos are from Google.

+<h3>Disclaimer</h3>

+The contents of this website are for educational purposes only.